 Abilities of the Farstalker Kinband Kill Team

 All Farstalker Kinband operatives have the Rogue ability, which lets them retain one additional dice as a normal success automatically when in Cover and rolling Defence Dice, and turn one succesful normal save into a critical save when in Cover as well.
+As per the Balance Dataslate of December 2022, this also renders your operatives immune to the effects of the No Cover Special Rule.
 This ability really highlights how most Farstalkers are at their best when sniping from cover or skulking from cover to cover while closing in on their foe.
 It’s also very important that you remember this ability at all times, since the Farstalker Kinband are pretty vulnerable without it.

 Operatives of the Farstalker Kinband Kill Team

-A Farstalker Kinband consists of 1 Leader and 10 operatives chosen from the list below:
+A Farstalker Kinband consists of 1 Leader and 11 operatives (up from 10 after the December 2022 Balance Dataslate) chosen from the list below: